PACU Emergencies: MH, LAST, Aspiration, and Deterioration

 Communication Under Pressure

-After a peripheral nerve block, a patient reports metallic taste and tinnitus, then becomes agitated.
+After a peripheral nerve block, a patient reports a metallic taste and tinnitus, then becomes agitated.
 What is the priority concern?

-A drowsy patient vomits, coughs, and then develops wheezing with falling SpO2.
+A drowsy patient vomits, coughs, and then develops wheezing with a falling SpO2.
 Which action is most appropriate first?